 This prospectus is part of a registration statement we filed with the Securities and Exchange Commission ("SEC") using a shelf registration process.
-Under this process, ON Semiconductor and the selling stockholder may offer and sell from time to time up to an aggregate of 63,250,000 shares of common stock, including up to 17,250,000 shares owned by the selling stockholder.
+Under this process, the selling stockholder may offer and sell from time to time up to an aggregate of 111,858,369 shares of common stock.

-This prospectus describes our common stock and the general manner in which we and the selling stockholder will offer our common stock.
-Each time shares of common stock are sold, we will provide a supplemental prospectus that describes the specific manner in which they may be offered.
+This prospectus describes our common stock and the general manner in which the selling stockholder will offer our common stock.
+Each time shares of our common stock are to be sold, we will provide a supplemental prospectus that describes the specific manner in which they may be offered.
 You should read the prospectus supplement and this prospectus, along with the documents incorporated by reference and described under the heading "WHERE YOU CAN FIND MORE INFORMATION", before making your investment decision.